ThierryBilla/netflix-clone/README.md

 ### 1. Description:

-This challenge consists in creating a clone of the Netflix website.

-It's now the time to show your skills and creativity using React JS, React Context API, React router, some CSS (with tailwind if you want) and a movie API like https://developer.themoviedb.org/.

-So let's get started!

-- Time to complete: 4 days

-- Delivery: A link to the deployed project (Netlify, gh-pages, Heroku, etc.)
+The Netflix Clone project is a challenge I undertook to enhance my proficiency in React JS and web development in general.
+I followed specific guidelines provided by my instructor, which included creating various pages such as Home, Movie Detail, Login, Register, and Not Found.
+Additionally, I integrated functionalities like user authentication, a search bar, and fetching movie data from The Movie Database API.

-### 2. Specs (features) :
+### 2. Features :

 #### Pages:
 Home, Movie detail, Login, Register, Not found

-#### Page home: (it can be adapted for the list parts)
+#### Page home:
     * Header with logo and navigation links (TV Shows, Movies, News & Popular, My List)
     * Hero section with a background image and a call to action button
     * List of categories (Netflix originals, Top rated, Popular now, etc.)